DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="virtual"></a>What Stays Virtual</h3>

-* All programming and events will continue to be hosted online unless otherwise noted.
+* Most programming and events will continue to be hosted online unless otherwise noted.
 * Reference assistance by phone or email is strongly encouraged.
 * Book Groups advisory appointments.
 * Access to all the great digital content like e-Books, e-Audiobooks, movies, magazines, and music from **[Digital Darien](/digital "Digital Darien")** website.